Penguins478/ClassicTetrisGame/README.md

-# MachineLearningTetrisBot
+# Simple Tetris Game
-A Tetris Bot that learns how to stack by itself with deep reinforcement learning.
+Classic Tetris game with an upcoming piece queue.
+Made using Python + Tkinter.